IQSS/dataverse/doc/sphinx-guides/source/developers/making-releases.rst

 - scripts/database/releases.txt

 Here's an example commit where three of the four files above were updated at once: https://github.com/IQSS/dataverse/commit/99e23f96ec362ac2f524cb5cd80ca375fa13f196
+(Note: the version has been moved to a property in parent module since this commit was created)

 2. Check in the Changes Above...
 ================================